Work Performance Agreement (WPA) and taxes in 2026

-What does DPP mean?
+What does a DPP mean?
 It is an abbreviation for a work performance agreement.
-It is one of the two main agreements that can be made with an employer (outside the employment relationship).
-It’s a simple contract that an employer can arrange with you when they need help with some short-term work.
+It is one of the two main agreements that can be made with an employer (outside of the employment relationship).
+It’s a simple contract that an employer can negotiate with you when they need help with some short-term work.
 For example, a part-time job, to help out for a few days or weeks.

 The main features of a performance agreement: